p-koo/playground/self-diagnosis/README.md

 condition.
 The system will adjust the space of possible condition after each answer and generate a new question based on what conditions remain.
-The goal of an efficient algorithm will try to ask the condition that can split the condition in half.
+The goal of an efficient algorithm will try to ask the user if they have symptoms that can split the possible conditions in half.
+Thereby, playing a game of 20 questions to lead to self-diagnosis.
+This isn't that much different than what a doctor does, except that at the end of the day a doc can prescribe pain killers. =P

 Cheers!